esrlabs/openbsw/test/pyTest/README.md

 which has been configured for serial communication in `target_s32k148_with_hwtester.toml` under `[hw_tester_serial]`.
 Tests with the fixture `hw_tester` will be only be run if `[hw_tester_serial]` is present.

+### Running `pytest` with `--target=s32k148 --app=intTest_freertos or threadx`
+For this option, RC filter needs to be connected in between PWM output pin and ADC input

 ### Fixtures in tests